-The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the 2022 Series A Bonds.
-The 2022 Series A Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the 2022 Series E Bonds.
+The 2022 Series E Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered 2022 Series A Bond certificate will be issued for each maturity of the 2022 Series A Bonds, totaling in the aggregate the principal amount of the 2022 Series A Bonds, and will be deposited with DTC.
+One fully-registered 2022 Series E Bond certificate will be issued for each Series and maturity of the 2022 Series E Bonds, totaling in the aggregate the principal amount of the 2022 Series E Bonds of each Series, and will be deposited with DTC.